cultuurnet/uit-documentatie/content/json-ld/latest/events/update-publication-date.md

 **date in the past**

-In the example below, a date in the past is used, so the new availableFrom will be automatically set to the now-date
+In the example below, a date in the past is used, so the new availableFrom will be automatically set to the current date
 ```
 PUT https://io-test.uitdatabank.be/events/03116768-1abc-405a-93d7-ba6ede52fe09/available-from
 Content-Type: application/ld+json;domain-model=Publish